 If you create the label “Copywriting”, for example, when you click on the label “Copywriting”, you will see all tasks that have that label.

 To add a label, simply click on the label icon and search or add new labels from the drop-down list.
 It is entirely up to you and your workflow as to the labels you choose to use.

 You can flag top priority tasks as Important with one click.

 When you mark tasks as Important, they can be grouped at the top of your ‘Snoozed’, ‘To do’, or ‘Done’ workflows, so long as you have enabled that option on your dashboard.

 Important tasks will display a distinct tag on the task dashboard, no matter where they appear on the task list.

-Copying tasks: You can copy a task from the 3-dot menu at the top right-hand side of the task.
+Navigate to a task’s settings by selecting the 3-dot menu at the top right-hand side of an open task.

 Here, you can change your default task view, make a copy of the task, archive the task, add a dependent task, and delete the task.
 You can only delete tasks which have no time logged.